yaal-coop/sheraf/doc/tutorial/indexation.rst

     ...     # Filtering over names is a lot faster!
     ...     assert [george] == Cowboy.filter(nameindex="George Abitbol")

-A shortcut for this is to call the :func:`~sheraf.attributes.base.BaseAttribute.index` method on attributes.
+A shortcut for this is to call the :func:`~sheraf.attributes.Attribute.index` method on attributes.
 It takes the very same arguments as the :class:`~sheraf.attributes.index.Index` object, but the index will have the same name as the attribute.
 Any piece of code that worked with a non-indexed attribute will have the very same behavior when the attribute is indexed, but faster.
 So migrations are painless.

 .. code-block:: python